shimat/opencvsharp/README.md

 ENTRYPOINT [ "dotnet", "YourAspNetCoreProject.dll" ]
 ```

+### Ubuntu 18.04 Docker image
+You can use the `shimat/ubuntu18-dotnetcore3.1-opencv4.5.0` docker image.
+This issue may be helpful: https://github.com/shimat/opencvsharp/issues/920

 ### Downloads
 If you do not use NuGet, get DLL files from the [release page](https://github.com/shimat/opencvsharp/releases).